joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-09-nematode-addition.md

 ## Solution

-On the face of it, this addition scheme presents us with a rich cascade of branching paths each of which lead in turn to cascades of their own.
+On the face of it, this addition scheme presents us with a rich cascade of branching paths each of which leads in turn to cascades of their own.
 Every time we gain two nematodes, we gain another pair, and so unlock new possibilities.

 ### Getting the lay of the land